aurora-multiphysics/icarus/docs/README.md

 # Icarus
 Machine learning for fusion simulation validation.
-Named after the Icarus of greek mythology - to reach for the stars, you'll need to risk a little sunburn.
+Named after the Icarus of greek mythology - because to reach for the stars, you risk a little sunburn.

-The purpose of this project is to develop a set of machine learning tools that engineers can use to assess the agreement between an experiment and simulation; that is, to validate the simulation with experimental data.
+The purpose of this package is to provide a set of machine learning tools that engineers can use to assess the agreement between an experiment and simulation; that is, to validate the simulation with experimental data.
 When the experiment does not agree with the simulation the tools should provide the engineer with a probable reason for the mismatch to allow further investigation and diagnosis.

 ## Installation